Frequently asked questions

 What if I'm running late/can't find you?

 I have my phone on 5 minutes before our scheduled time.
-Please feel free to call or text to let me know.
+Please call or text to let me know.
 If you're late for your appointment, then you'll have the remainder of your allocated session time.

 How confidential are you?
 Would you ever pass my information to anyone?
 (Police/ GP/ SS)